Synthetixio/synpress/docs/docs/known-issues.md

 ### MetaMask is not working in headless mode on GitHub Actions CI

-Due to a bug in MetaMask, it's impossible to run MetaMask in headless mode on GitHub Actions CI.
-This bug probably affects other CI providers, but we haven't tested it yet.
+Due to a bug in MetaMask, it's impossible to run MetaMask in headless mode on GitHub Actions.
+We're certain this bug affects other CI providers, however, we have yet to test it.